Chart Color Schemes

 Population growth drivers in Stuart are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Stuart's (Qld) statistical area (Lv2) population is estimated at around 1,607 as of Nov 2025.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Stuart's population is estimated at around 1,607 as of Feb 2026.
 This reflects an increase of 31 people (2.0%) since the 2021 Census, which reported a population of 1,576 people.
-The change is inferred from the resident population of 1,607, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 43 validated new addresses since the Census date.
+The change is inferred from the resident population of 1,607, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 44 validated new addresses since the Census date.
 This level of population equates to a density ratio of 28 persons per square kilometer.
-Population growth for the area was primarily driven by natural growth, contributing approximately 47.0% of overall population gains during recent periods.
+Population growth for the suburb of Stuart (Qld) was primarily driven by natural growth that contributed approximately 47.0% of overall population gains during recent periods, although all drivers including overseas migration and interstate migration were positive factors.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
-These state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-As we examine future population trends, projections indicate a decline in overall population by 32 persons by 2041 according to this methodology.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+As we examine future population trends, projections indicate a decline in overall population by 29 persons by 2041 according to this methodology.
 However, growth across specific age cohorts is anticipated, led by the 35 to 44 age group, which is projected to expand by 38 people.

 Frequently Asked Questions - Population